architect/arc.codes/src/views/docs/en/reference/app.arc/proxy.md

 ---
 title: '@proxy'
-description: Pragma to declare your app namespace
-sections:
-  - Overview
-  - Syntax
-  - Example
+description:
 ---

-## Overview

-`@proxy` defines a url to forward requests to
+Defines a URL for API Gateway to forward all requests by default.
+Override with routes in `@http`.

 ## Syntax

-- Stage value of either *staging* or *production*
+- Stage value of either *testing*, *staging* or *production*
 - URL to proxy to

 ## Example